The Landau--Lifshitz--Bloch equation on polytopal domains: Unique existence and finite element approximation: Introduction

 Here, $\partial\mathscr{D}$ denotes the boundary of a bounded polytopal domain~$\mathscr{D}$, which is assumed to be convex when $d=3$, but can be non-convex when $d=2$.
 Moreover, $\bff{\nu}$ is the outward normal unit vector.
-The positive coefficients~$\kappa_1$ and $\kappa_2$ are phenomenological damping parameters, while $\gamma$ is the gyromagnetic ratio (which can be positive or negative depending on the precessional direction of the particle).
-The positive constant $\mu$ is proportional to $T_\mathrm{c}/(\Theta-T_\mathrm{c})$, where $\Theta$ is the ferromagnet temperature.
+The positive coefficients~$\kappa_1$ and $\kappa_2$ are phenomenological {temperature-dependent} damping parameters, while $\gamma$ is the gyromagnetic ratio (which can be positive or negative depending on the precessional direction of the particle).
+The positive constant $\mu$ is proportional to $T_\mathrm{c}/(\Theta-T_\mathrm{c})$, {where $\Theta$ is the ferromagnet temperature}. {Although the LLBE can be coupled to a thermal transport equation to incorporate temperature dynamics~\citep{AtxChuWalMan10}, we consider here an isothermal regime and treat the temperature as a fixed parameter}.
 At this juncture, we refer the reader to Section~\ref{sec:notation} for further notations that are used in this paper.

 Some available mathematical results related to the theoretical or numerical analysis for the LLBE will be reviewed next.
-The existence of a weak solution to the LLBE in a smooth bounded domain is shown in~\cite{Le16}, while the unique existence of a strong solution to the LLBE coupled with the Maxwell equation is studied in~\cite{LiGuoLiu21} for a 2-D periodic domain.
+The existence of a weak solution to the LLBE in smooth bounded domains is shown in~\citep{Le16}, while the unique existence of a strong solution to the LLBE coupled with the Maxwell equation is studied in~\citep{LiGuoLiu21} for 2-D periodic domains.
 To the best of our knowledge, existence and uniqueness of~\emph{strong} solutions to the LLBE on \emph{polytopal} domains have not been studied before.

 In the context of numerical analysis for the LLBE, several finite element schemes have recently been proposed to solve~\eqref{equ:LLB pro}.
-A nonlinear finite element scheme is introduced in~\cite{BenEssAyo24}, where conditional weak convergence is established, albeit without a convergence rate and under much stronger assumptions on the mesh than those considered in this work.
-Another scheme is presented in~\cite{Soe25}, which employs a different regularisation strategy (specifically, a fourth-order Baryakhtar-type~\cite{SoeTra23} regularisation) to develop an energy-stable mixed finite element method.
+A nonlinear finite element scheme is introduced in~\citep{BenEssAyo24}, where conditional weak convergence is established, albeit without a convergence rate and under much stronger assumptions on the mesh than those considered in this work.
+Another scheme is presented in~\citep{Soe25}, which employs a different regularisation strategy (specifically, a fourth-order Baryakhtar-type~\citep{SoeTra23} regularisation) to develop an energy-stable mixed finite element method.
 This method achieves unconditional convergence with optimal rates.
 However, both schemes are nonlinear in the sense that a system of nonlinear equations must be solved at each time step.
-Moreover, the method in~\cite{Soe25} requires very strong regularity assumptions on the exact solution.
+Moreover, the method in~\citep{Soe25} requires very strong regularity assumptions on the exact solution.